indigo-dc/indigo-datacloud-releases/indigo2/cip2.md

 * [Support](#id8)

 <a id="id1"></a>
-## Release Notes - cloud-info-provider-indigo, v 0.10.0 & cloud-info-provider: 0.7.0
+## Release Notes - cloud-info-provider-indigo v.
+0.10.0 & cloud-info-provider v.
+0.7.0

 <a id="id2"></a>
 ### What's new